I think we can create the best lab coat in the world, together.

 Take the 8-minute survey here.

 Prototyping is starting in May 2022.
 We won't launch it until we really believe in it.
-That could be around the end of 2022 if things go smoothly!
+That could be around the fall of 2023 if things go smoothly!

 Sure!
 Leave your email and check the box for updates in the survey, or sign up for our monthly resource email below.
 We'll also post small updates on our social media accounts (@geniuslabgear).